galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 ## Determination of the number of PCs to keep

 We performed the PCA analyses using 50 PCS.
 They represent a robust compression of the dataset, but we may not need to keep all of them.
-How many component should we choose to include?
+How many components should we choose to include?

 The choice of the number of PCs is a similar question to the choice of the number of highly variable genes to keep.
 More PCs means more noise but also more biological signal.